instrumentisto/rust-incubator/faq.md

 <ins>*- How do I start completing tasks?*</ins><br/>

 [Our bot](https://github.com/1tbot) will create a private fork of the main [Rust Bootcamp repository](https://github.com/rust-lang-ua/bootcamp) in [our organization](https://github.com/rust-lang-ua) and invite you.
 For more information on how to configure the received repository, see the [instructions](https://github.com/rust-lang-ua/bootcamp/blob/master/orientation.md#getting-started).
+Remember to tag all your mentors in the comments section of the PR.

 <ins>*- How and where do I send Pull Requests of completed tasks?*</ins><br/>